The

 the freedom of thought.

-born in, live, and will die in concentration camps under North Korea's
+Koreans were born in, live, and will die in concentration camps under

-entire generations that will be born — and die — in the prison camps:
+following two entire generations that will be born — and die — in the

-in other words, the primary “malefactor”, his children, and their children.
+prison camps: in other words, the primary “malefactor”, his children,

+the concentration camps.
 It is their world.
-At least two complete generations born within it
+At least two complete generations

-will not know of any other kind of existence, and will understand their
+born within it will not know of any other kind of existence, and will

-own miserable existence as “normal”.
-Through this policy of “Three
+understand their own miserable existence as “normal”.
+Through this

-generations of Punishment”, there is no possible transmission of any
+policy of “Three generations of Punishment”, there is no possible transmission

-knowledge apart from what is acquired (indoctrinated) in the camp itself.
+of any knowledge apart from what is acquired (indoctrinated) in the

-All possibility of dissidence is totally expunged, for there is knowledge
+camp itself.
+All possibility of dissidence is totally expunged, for

 The hierarchy of the Catholic Church subsequent to the “policies”